cogentcore/core/text/textcore/README.md

 * dialog shadows are accumulating: BlitBox nil image is not filling most likely.

-* I will tone down textcore depth highlighting which is too close to selection color.

 * we need to fix line width on our core.Canvas and cleanup junk in htmlcanvas code.

-* we need to do xyz and video on web per my comment above.
+* we need to do xyz and video on web.

-* List scrolling is not making it to the bottom of the list/table: Update() does it but other stuff doesn't.
-Just need one Update to make it work.

 * Text editor is not rendering a lot of stuff on Retina display: base.onsurface color is not updating -- need to figure out why.

-* Border width too small on many widgets: need DPR multiplier.
+* web Border width too small on many widgets on Retina: need DPR multiplier.

 * High precision text rendering on web?
 Kai do benchmarks.